codemix/contractual/README.md

 Postconditions are used to validate the result of the function.

+Invariants are used to ensure that an assumption holds true for the duration of the function.

-Neither preconditions or postconditions themselves may have side-effects, e.g. it is not possible to assign a new value to a variable from within a contract.
+Neither invariants, preconditions or postconditions themselves may have side-effects, e.g. it is not possible to assign a new value to a variable from within a contract.

 > Purity within contracts is enforced as much as possible by the contractual compiler, but it is still possible for a programmer to circumvent, by calling an impure function from within the precondition or postcondition. **This is strongly discouraged.**